leangjia/blender_docs/trunk/blender_docs/manual/physics/collision.rst

    Deflected particles.

-Here is a *Meta* object, using instancing verts to a particle system emitting downwards, and deflected by a mesh cube.
+Here is a *Meta* object, using Instancing Vertices to a particle system emitting downwards, and deflected by a mesh cube.